 NETwork Against Malaria is a nonprofit organization dedicated to the fight against malaria in Uganda, Africa.
 I had the opportunity to create the NETwork Against Malaria Chapter Start-Up Guide, used by student and community groups interested in forming their own chapter of NETwork.
 To create this document, I organized and conducted usability tests with intended audience members and implemented audience-analysis techniques to ensure maximum reader usability.
 The document is currently used by NETwork founders as a grant proposal template.

-I edited the 2016–2017 proceedings for the Computers and Writing conference.
+I served as the associate editor for the 2016–2017 proceedings for the Computers and Writing conference.
 These proceedings encompass nearly twenty-five academic articles concerning issues of digital humanities, online writing instruction, and technological issues in the modern classroom.

 Network Sense: Methods for Visualizing a Discipline | May 2017